whawker/react-jsx-highcharts/README.md

 There are 3 HOCs in this project, [provideChart](https://github.com/whawker/react-jsx-highcharts/blob/master/packages/react-jsx-highcharts/src/components/ChartProvider/index.js), [provideAxis](https://github.com/whawker/react-jsx-highcharts/blob/master/packages/react-jsx-highcharts/src/components/AxisProvider/index.js) and [provideSeries](https://github.com/whawker/react-jsx-highcharts/blob/master/packages/react-jsx-highcharts/src/components/SeriesProvider/index.js).

 In the vast majority of cases, there is no need to use these HOCs directly - but they have been exposed anyway - they are useful if you want to create your own components with this library.

+## Changelog

+As of 1.2.0 React JSX Highcharts supports using [Immutable.js](https://facebook.github.io/immutable-js/) data structures as Series data.

+As of 1.3.0 React JSX Highcharts supports [3D charts](https://whawker.github.io/react-jsx-highcharts/examples/3DChart/index.html).

+As of 2.1.0 Highcharts 6 is supported

+As of 2.x you are required to use the `withHighcharts` HOC to inject the Highcharts object (see below)

 ## Common issues